A guide to testing an Alpha Anywhere mobile or web application using Working Preview and Live Preview.

 Live Preview renders the component using the Alpha Anywhere Application Development Server.
 This gives you access to Reports as well as the ability to open external .a5w pages and test Xbasic code that uses server variables.
 You can also do limited testing of controls with security restrictions set using Security Groups.

 While you do have access to some server objects (session, request), Live Preview lacks the context of a full web browser.
-Ultimately, you will need to publish your project to the local webroot or a remote server to fully test your web application.
+Ultimately, you will need to publish your project locally or a remote server to fully test your web application.

 When you Live Preview a Component, you will be asked what type of Live Preview you wish to perform: Full Preview or Fast Preview.